-Shakwa Nyambe is the Founder and Managing Director of the law firm.
+Shakwa Nyambe is the Founder and Managing Partner of the law firm.
 He is a specialised Energy, Natural Resources and Commercial Lawyer.
 He is also specialised in drafting, reviewing, and negotiations of contracts.
 He has advised International Corporations, State-Owned Enterprises, Governments and individuals in Energy, Natural Resources, Commercial and Dispute Resolution matters.
 He has provided legal and business advisory services to foreign investors in various matters ranging from mergers and acquisitions, commercial transactions, corporate governance, and project financing.
 His clients include some of the oil and gas companies, renewable energy companies, mining companies, construction and infrastructure companies, State-Owned Enterprises, Governments, and corporate entities.

 Nyambe previously worked as a Legal Counsel at the National Petroleum Corporation of Namibia, as a Chief Legal Officer at the Ministry of Justice, Namibia, and as a State Advocate at the High Court of Namibia.
 He is the current Director for the Association of International Petroleum Negotiators (AIPN)’s African Chapter.
 He serves on the drafting committees for the AIPN JOA Committee, LNG, SPA Committee, Asset Sale and Purchase Agreement Committee, and the Drilling Contract Committee.
 He also serves as a Board of Director at Debmarine Namibia and NAMDEB Holdings (50-50 joint venture diamond mining between the Government of Namibia and De Beers).